History of Ashtabula and Form of Government

 Legislative authority is vested in a seven-member Council consisting of five ward and two at‑large representatives, and is elected to serve for four‑year terms.
 The at‑large candidate receiving the most votes becomes the council president, and the other at‑large candidate becomes the vice president.
 City Council holds its regular bi-monthly council meetings on the first and third Mondays of each month.
-The Council appoints the Clerk of Council, City Auditor and City Treasurer.
+The Council appoints the Clerk of Council and a Finance Director.

 The Division of Police enforces local, state, and federal laws in addition to protecting citizens and their property.
 Service to the community through an aggressive, proactive updated law enforcement approach is the main concern of the division.
 The department, which is headed by the Chief of Police, consists of jail operations, auxiliary police, as well as a staff of lieutenants, patrol officers, and K-9 units.
 Administrative services consist of the chief’s secretary and a records officer.
 The police department is located at 110 West 44th Street.

 The Division of Fire provides fire protection and emergency medical services to City of Ashtabula citizens, as well as placing strong emphasis on community involvement and education.
 Staff training, planning and equipment maintenance activities remain high priorities.
 A Chief leads the department which is composed of firefighters, an engineer, a lieutenant and captain personnel.
 The fire station is located at 4326 Main Avenue.